 87- Have a Delicious Pastry from Sarah’s Bakery: Oh my, the day Sarah’s Bakery opened up, my pants immediately started fitting tighter.
 Master baker Sarah Plumley could compete with any bakery, anywhere, and come out a champion.
 For sweets, I prefer the whoopie pies, scones, and strawberry danish, but my heart was stolen by the quiche the first time I tried it.

 88- Enjoy Swiss Dining at Helvetia Hutte Restaurant: The Helvetia “HOO-tay” is a hidden jewel on a curvy mountain road near Buchannon.
 Stop when you reach the Swiss style buildings because you are in for an authentic treat, a Swiss one.
 The restaurant has a charming, homey setting that feels like “home”.
 Sign me up for the Sunday buffet!

-89- Ski the Slopes at Snowshow: A resort for all seasons.
-The winter months are popular for skiing, snowmobiling, and snowtubing at the most popular ski resort in WV.
+89- Ski the Slopes at Snowshoe: A resort for all seasons.
+The winter months are popular for skiing, snowmobiling, and snow tubing at the most popular ski resort in WV.
 Summer months are great for mountain biking, 4×4 tours along the mountain trails, and several weekend festivals that bring visitors from all over the country.
-During this time, they allow you to ride the chair lift down to the lake where you can kayak, Stand Up Paddle, swim, or relax in one of the hammocks hanging in the trees.
+During this time, they allow you to ride the chairlift down to the lake where you can kayak, Stand Up Paddle, swim, or relax in one of the hammocks hanging in the trees.

 91- Sing “Country Roads” at the Milan Puskar Stadium After a WVU Home Football Game Win: Although the entire football game experience at Milan Puskar Stadium is something that you will be sure to remember, nothing compares to singing “Country Roads” with every other fan in the stadium after a win.
 It is electric.